• Skip to primary navigation

 Split pea soup in bowl, topped with seitan bacon and green onions.

-Bowl of vegan split pea soup with carrots and chives.
+Vegan split pea soup with carrots and barley in bowl with handle.

 Vegan split pea soup